mtbChef/nginx/README.md

 NGINX is free and open source software, distributed under the terms of a simplified [2-clause BSD-like license](LICENSE).

-A commercial version, [NGINX Plus](https://www.f5.com/products/nginx/nginx-plus), with additional enterprise features and support, is available from [F5, Inc](https://www.f5.com/).
+Enterprise distributions, commercial support and training are available from [F5, Inc](https://www.f5.com/products/nginx).

 > [!IMPORTANT]
 > The goal of this README is to provide a basic, structured introduction to NGINX for novice users.
-Please refer to the [full NGINX documentation](https://nginx.org/en/docs/) for detailed information on [installing](https://nginx.org/en/docs/install.html), [building](https://nginx.org/en/docs/configure.html), [configuring](https://nginx.org/en/docs/dirindex.html), [debugging](https://nginx.org/en/docs/debugging_log.html), and so on.
-These documentation pages also contain a more detailed [Beginners Guide](https://nginx.org/en/docs/beginners_guide.html), How-Tos, [Development guides](https://nginx.org/en/docs/dev/development_guide.html), and a complete module and [directive reference](https://nginx.org/en/docs/dirindex.html).
+Please refer to the [full NGINX documentation](https://nginx.org/en/docs/) for detailed information on [installing](https://nginx.org/en/docs/install.html), [building](https://nginx.org/en/docs/configure.html), [configuring](https://nginx.org/en/docs/dirindex.html), [debugging](https://nginx.org/en/docs/debugging_log.html), and more.
+These documentation pages also contain a more detailed [Beginners Guide](https://nginx.org/en/docs/beginners_guide.html), How-Tos, [Development guide](https://nginx.org/en/docs/dev/development_guide.html), and a complete module and [directive reference](https://nginx.org/en/docs/dirindex.html).

 # Table of contents
 - [How it works](#how-it-works)